3 - 5

 - Background information and aspects of the lesson were adapted from The National Gardening Association's kidsgardening.org

-- Three Sisters Garden photo adapted from Abri Le Roux.
+- Three Sisters Garden photo credited to Abri Le Roux.

 Minnesota Agriculture in the Classroom